ruuda/blog/posts/2014-09-15-writing-a-path-tracer-in-rust-part-6-multithreading.md

 -----------
 Luculentus is a simple path tracer.
-It does not use advanced algorithms like [Metropolis light transport][mlt], and tere is no [_k_-d tree][kdtree] to speed up scene intersection.
+It does not use advanced algorithms like [Metropolis light transport][mlt], and there is no [_k_-d tree][kdtree] to speed up scene intersection.
 The path tracer could be made significantly faster, at the cost of more complex algorithms.
-An other way to get more performance with little extra complexity, is to just throw more computing power at the problem.
+Another way to get more performance with little extra complexity, is to just throw more computing power at the problem.

 [mlt]:    https://en.wikipedia.org/wiki/Metropolis_light_transport